akerl/go-github-stats/README.md

 ## License

-REPLACE_ME_NAME is released under the MIT License.
+go-github-stats is released under the MIT License.
 See the bundled LICENSE file for details.